redengin/Pinetime/docs/watch-api.md

         * EXPLICIT CONTROL - user sets the time
         * AUTOMATIC CONTROL - the REMOTE and WATCH coordinate to determine the current time
-* response - how do you best inform the user using both the WATCH and REMOTE?
+* response - what does the WATCH need to do to support the user?

 WatchIt
 ================================================================================